 - In a small bowl, combine cinnamon and sugar, set aside.

-- In a large bowl combine flour and salt.
+- In a large bowl combine the flour and salt.

-- Cut in shortening until crumbly and resembles wet sand.
+- Cut the shortening into the flour mixture until crumbly and it resembles wet sand.

-- Stir in water and for a dough.
+- Stir in the water and form a dough.

 - Roll each dough ball, one at a time into a rectangle.
-Dough should be thin.
+The dough should be thin.
 Try to get it to be 13 x 9 inches or larger.
 It should be about 1/8 inch thick.